 There are over 70 different types of sleep disorders.
-Here are five common categories of sleep disorders:

-Circadian Rhythm Sleep-Wake Disorders.
 This is often seen in people who do shift work, travel frequently (causing jet lag), or in young adults who are night owls.

-Insomnias.
 15% of the adult US population is affected, reporting difficulty falling asleep, staying asleep, or experiencing non-refreshing sleep.

-Hypersomnias, such as chronic sleep deprivation and narcolepsy, are characterized by excessive daytime sleepiness.
+This includes chronic sleep deprivation and narcolepsy, are characterized by excessive daytime sleepiness.

-Sleep Movement Disorders.
 Examples include restless leg syndrome and periodic limb movements during sleep.

-Sleep Related Breathing Disorders.
 Examples include snoring, upper airway resistance syndrome, obstructive sleep apnea, and centeral sleep apnea.

 According to the CDC, a third of US adults report that they usually get less than 7 hours of sleep in a 24-hour period.
-Sleep disorders add to the national health care bill, as well as lost worker productivity, and accidents.

 Harvard Medical School has published that chronic sleep problems:

 are more likely to affect clients with psychiatric disorders,

 may increase risk for developing particular mental illnesses,

 and are symptoms associated with most psychiatric disorders.